convexengineering/gpkit/docs/source/advancedcommands.rst

 Unbounded variables
 -------------------
+In some cases a model will not solve because its variables are pushing to 0 or infinity.
+If the solver catches such behaviour it will return ``dual infeasible`` (or equivalent), but sometimes solvers do not catch it and return ``unknown``.

-In some cases a solver will return ``unknown`` when a free variable is unbounded by the model. ``gpkit.constraints.bounded.BoundedConstraintSet`` is a simple tool that attempts to detect unbounded variables by adding extremely large upper bounds and extremely small lower bounds to all variables in a ConstraintSet.
+``gpkit.constraints.bounded.BoundedConstraintSet`` is a
+simple tool that attempts to detect unbounded variables and get unbounded models to solve by adding extremely large upper bounds and extremely small lower bounds to all variables in a ConstraintSet.

-When a model if with a BoundedConstraintSet is solved, it checks whether any variables slid off to the bounds, notes this in the solution dictionary and prints a warning (if verbosity is greater than 0).
+When a model with an BoundedConstraintSet is solved, it checks whether any variables slid off to the bounds, notes this in the solution dictionary and prints a warning (if verbosity is greater than 0).

-For example, Mosek returns unknown when attempting to solve the following model:
+For example, Mosek returns ``DUAL_INFEAS_CER`` when attempting to solve the following model:

 .. literalinclude:: examples/unbounded.py